 Not So Common Knowledge

 Your dentist will be able to give you advice on how to care for your child’s new teeth.
 There are some basic habits that you have developed in your household that might unknowingly be causing damage to your child’s teeth and gums.
-A dentist will be able to explain various common bad habits and help you develop new ones that will help foster good oral care.
+Your family dentist in San Marcos will be able to explain various common bad habits and help you develop new ones that will help foster good oral care.

 How Soon Should a Child Go to the Dentist?